activisthandbook/activisthandbook/articles/strategy.md

 You can make this chapter about campaign strategies better!

-Some potential new sub-pages:
+Some potential new sub-pages/sections:

+-   **What is a campaign strategy?**

+-   **Types of campaign strategies**:

+    -   Different models of categorising strategies, for example:

+        -   political/activist/nonprofit strategy

+        -   aboveground/underground

+        -   community/big organizing

+        -   mobilizing/organizing

+        -   working within the system/challenging the system

+        -   violent or nonviolent?

+-   **How do develop your own strategy?**

+    -   Writing a strategy for a new initiative

+    -   Improving your current strategy

+-   **Workshops**

+    -   Vision

+        -   **💡 Vision gallery:** To help people to think big and find a common vision.

+        -   **⚡️ Forcefield analysis:** To help you figure out what forces are working against you, and which are helping you move in the right direction.

+        -   **🌳 Problem tree analysis (root cause analysis/problem analysis):** To find the root causes of problems.

+        -   **🚶 Critical path analysis:** To find out what needs to happen to bring about change.

+        -   **🏷 Naming political assumptions:** To create a better understanding in the different ways people view the world.

 -   Interventions: things your movement can change about society/in a community (see more in ‘types of strategies’)

--   problem analysis (a workshop style article?)

 Chapter organisation: